KhronosGroup/SPIRV-Tools/README.md

 [a fix][googletest-pull-612] for [googletest issue 610][googletest-issue-610].
 The fix is included on the googletest master branch any time after 2015-11-10.
 In particular, googletest must be newer than version 1.7.0.

+### Optional dependency on Effcee

+Some tests depend on the [Effcee][effcee] library for stateful matching.
+Effcee itself depends on [RE2][re2].

+* If SPIRV-Tools is configured as part of a larger project that already uses Effcee, then that project should include Effcee before SPIRV-Tools.
+* Otherwise, SPIRV-Tools expects Effcee sources to appear in `external/effcee` and RE2 sources to appear in `external/re2`.

+Currently Effcee is an optional dependency, but soon it will be required.

 ## Build